 The previous occupants left a negative balance on my meterÂ

-If you have a pre-payment gas or electric meter, you might arrive at the property to find debt on the meter.
-If this happens, give your new supplier a call as soon as possible.
+If you have a pre-payment gas or electric meter, you might arrive at the property to find a negative balance on the meter.
+If this happens contact your new supplier as soon as possible.
 They’ll either be able to reset the balance (if it’s a smart meter) or send you a new top-up key that will reset the meter when you first use it.

 In the meantime, you can top up the meter in small increments.
-Depending on the supplier, this process can take anywhere from an hour to a few days.
-If you know there will be a negative balance before you move, you can reach out to your energy supplier in advance.
+Depending on the supplier, getting the meter reset can take anywhere from an hour to a few days.
+If you know there will be a negative balance before you move you can reach out to your energy supplier in advance.

 Read more of our moving in guides: